 - In over half of visits, doctors did not mention patients’ names at all.

 - Doctors did not introduce themselves at all in about 11% of the visits.
-(This number, by the way, should be ZERO unless the doctor is certifiably socially retarded, in which case, he/she should not be allowed to practice medicine).
+(This number, by the way, should be ZERO unless the doctor has a bona fide personality disorder, in which case, he/she should not be allowed to practice medicine).

 My own experience with medical rudeness is not uncommon, according to Dr. Lyle Fettig, who conducted a survey of patients at a teaching hospital affiliated with Yale University School of Medicine.
 His study included hospitalized patients as well as physicians of various levels of training (intern, resident, and attending).
 Patients were interviewed on the day of hospital discharge, and the physicians were interviewed towards the end of their inpatient month.